reeshuffled/reeshuffled.github.io/_posts/2024-11-12-Fitness-Learnings.md

 layout: post
 type: notes
 category: Posts
-tags: ["Personal Fitness"]
+tags:
+- Personal Fitness
-title: "Fitness Learnings and Opinions"
+title: Fitness Learnings and Opinions
 slug: fitness-learnings-opinions
-description: "A compilation of my fitness learnings and opinions that I have developed over time through personal experience and research."
+description: A compilation of my fitness learnings and opinions that I have developed over time through personal experience and research.
-started_at: "2024-08-10 13:01:00"
+started_at: '2024-08-10 13:01:00'
 ---

 ## Fitness is for everyone